amonkhepri/PomodoroApp/README.md

 -working witch google callendar content provider

+# Motivation

+As you might have seen this project is in it's earliest stages of development but the goal is quite ambitious, the end product shall be a featurerich productivity time and money management app.
 Feel free to suggest features, post issues/commit code/ and/or leave a donation for the development

 sirthesurfer@gmail.com